Lasseignejk/DC-Notes/BackEnd/4--Routes/BasicRoutes/Routes.md

 If the variable and the data match, though, like in the original example, there's a shortcut we can use.
 Let's say we're going to create a new user.
 Compare the route below to the route above:

-    app.post("/create_user", (req, res) => {
+    app.post("/login_2", (req, res) => {
         const { username, password } = req.body;
         res.send(
-            `Created new user: Username -- ${username}, Password -- ${password}` );
+            `Logging in user with these credentials: Username -- ${username}, Password -- ${password}` );
     });

 Did you spot the difference?
 Instead of writing out `const username = req.body.username` and doing the same for password, we've condensed it into one line -- `const {username, password} = req.body`.
 This does the same thing as the first way we learned, it just saves us some keystrokes!
+It's very handy when there's lots of information you need to send to the backend.
+We only have two things we're sending in this example, but maybe you're sending `form` data and the form has 20 fields!
+Instead of having to write out every variable, we can `destructure` the data using the `{ }` and save some time.
+Both ways work -- use whichever is more comfortable!

+### Creating a new user using `POST`

+Let's use what we know about `post` and `req.body` to add a new user to the `users` array!

+    // Postman
+    {
+        "username": "FirstUser",
+        "password": "1234password"
+    }

+    app.post("/create_user", (req, res) => {
+        const id = users.length + 1;
+        users.push({ id, ...req.body });
+        res.send(users);
+    });

+When you hit the route, you should see a new user added to the end of the array!
+If you're wondering about the second line in the route, `users.push({id, ...req.body})`, we're using the `spread operator` to edit the `req.body` slightly.
+It's taking whatever is already in the `req.body` and adding the `id` field inside of that object.
+Just using the variable `id` in the spread is enough -- Javascript looks at that and will create a key of 'id' and set the value equal to the value of the 'id' variable.
+It's a shorthand way of writing `id: id`.

+## PUT

+`put` requests update data in the database.
+We can use `post` for this as well, but `post` can have unintended consequences if we're not careful.
+Here's a route that lets the user update their password.

+    app.put("/update_user", (req, res) => {
+        const { username, password } = req.body;
+        const userIndex = users.findIndex((user) => user.username === username);
+        users[userIndex].password = password;
+        res.send(
+            `Updated ${username}'s password to "${users[userIndex].password}"`
+        );
+    });

+This route takes in a username and password.
+Then it finds the index of the user it's going to update by comparing the usernames of everyone in the `users` array against the username passed in the `req.body`.
+Finally, it updates the password and sends back a success.

+## DELETE

+Let's use a `delete` route to delete a user from the array.
+We could do this by searching for the index of a certain user, like we did in the `put` example above, but a more efficient way would be to use the Javascript `filter` method.

+    app.delete("/delete_user", (req, res) => {
+        const {username} = req.body
+        const filteredUsers = users.filter((user) => user.username !== username);
+        users = filteredUsers
+        res.send(users)
+    })